paravz/windows-rsync-backup/README.md

 `$ ~/rsync_backup_win usb`

 Script defaults include `rsync -n`, "dry run" option to test everything first.
 Comment it out: `#RSYNCOP="$RSYNCOP -n"` for actual rsync execution

+## Notes
+1. See comments in the script for an encrypted TrueCrypt drive mount example
+2. Common rsync options are explained in script comments as well, defaults should suite most use cases
+3. Script contains default "Windows" exclusions for rsync.
+You can add more exclusions easily per backup profile and per source drive letter using provided examples
+4. There is special case of handing running Parallels Virtual Machines if you have any, they are suspended before rsync and resumed after.
+Same approach can be used for VirtualBox, VMware, etc.